The Wider Curriculum and Enrichment

 PSHE (Personal, social, health and economic) education and Citizenship

-At Coldfall Primary School, we believe in providing a broad and balanced PSHE (Personal, social, health and economic) curriculum for our pupils that also includes a comprehensive RSE (relationships and sex education) scheme of work.
+At Coldfall Primary School, we believe in providing a broad and balanced PSHE (Personal, social, health and economic) curriculum for our pupils.
+This includes a comprehensive scheme of work related to relationships and health.

 - For children to develop a clear understanding of what is right and wrong – a moral compass – and be able to make good choices